eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 3. Install Express\*, Websocket\* and Plotly\*

-4. Setup an Express.js webserver
+4. Setup an Express.js Web server
-This webserver uses WebSockets\* to push live data captured from the accelerometer to the client's browser.

-5. Unbind the ADXL345 Driver
+5. Unbind the ADXL345\* Driver

 6. Generate a real-time plot using Plotly\*
-The Plotly\* graphing library is used to visualize the data in the form of a real-time plot.
-The page is accessible from almost any browser/device combo.

 7. Observe the types of forces acting on the board